krypted/precache/README.md

 4. Set ownership: `sudo chown root:wheel /usr/local/bin/precache.py`
 5. See `precache.py --help` for usage

-**Note** If you're game enough, you can specify the `--yes-i-really-want-to-download-everything` flag, You will need over 600GB of space for these assets alone.
+**Note** If you're game enough, you can specify the `--yes-i-really-want-to-download-everything` flag.
+You will need over 600GB of space for these assets alone.

 ```
 usage: precache.py [-h] [--yes-i-really-want-to-download-everything]